Bryan Horrigan

-Professor Bryan Horrigan (born 1962) is an Australian legal academic and the Executive Dean of the Faculty of Law at Monash University in Australia since January 2013.
+Bryan Horrigan (born 1962) is an Australian legal academic and a past Dean of the Faculty of Law at Monash University in Australia.
 He previously held positions at Monash University as the Louis Waller Chair in Law and Associate Dean (Research).
-Formerly a senior associate and long-standing consultant with a leading international law firm, he holds a doctorate in law from Oxford University under a Rhodes Scholarship.
+Formerly a senior associate and long-standing consultant with an international law firm, he holds a doctorate in law from Oxford University under a Rhodes Scholarship.

 Education

-Bryan Horrigan was born in Brisbane, Queensland, Australia.
+Horrigan was born in Brisbane, Queensland, Australia.
 He was educated at St. Joseph's College, Gregory Terrace (Brisbane) and the University of Queensland (BA, LLB), where he was awarded a Rhodes Scholarship.
 He was subsequently awarded a D. Phil. in Law from University College, Oxford.